-JAMB LININGS + INTERIOR DOORS ALL BUILDINGS EXTERIOR DOORS TIMBER FRAMED AND BRICK VENEER

-The property of the provided state of the provided to all door openings.
+JAMB LININGS - INTERIOR DOORS ALL BUILDINGS, EXTERIOR DOORS TIMBER FRAMED AND BRICK VENEER: Linings shall be a minimum of 38mm thick solid rebated to all door openings.
 Where return plaster reveals occur linings shall be 75mm x 50mm rebated.
 Alternatively for internal doorways 25mm linings may be used with 12mm planted stops.
 In brick veneer and timber framed construction 12mm clearance shall be provided over jamb linings to external openings.
-Linings to openings not having doors or to have swing doors are to be

-25mm thick timber securely fixed.
+Linings to openings not having doors or to have swing doors are to be 25mm thick timber securely fixed.
 Other proprietory linings may be approved by the owner.